 Cordyceps is a mild sedative.
 It supports the adrenal glands and makes cells use cortisol more efficiently.
 Because the glands produce less of the stress hormone cortisol, they don't have to work as hard.

 Other benefits are increased blood flow to the brain.
 It is useful for treating tinnitus and depression.
 It lowers LDL and VLDL cholesterol levels, strengthens the immune system, and has anti-tumor activity.
+Cordyceps modulates several cytokine pathways to reduce inflammation in the body.

 This mushroom improves libido and sperm count in men.
 It speeds up muscle recovery and enhances athletic training.